 This seems like an odd question to ask—mainly because you would think that the parents wouldn’t have to face an uphill battle of suing the daycare while dealing with such a devastating event.
 Unfortunately, there are opposing sides (the daycare’s defense) that will try to cover their tracks, get the parents to settle for far less than they should, and sweep things under the rug.
 The death of a child is tragic, and the parents would have a wrongful death claim to pursue against the daycare.
 Having to grieve for your child is enough in itself, and then having to hear defense for negligent behavior is another blow.
 Hiring an attorney in these situations can help get justice for families dealing with these extremely tragic events.

-Has your child has been hurt while attending a daycare?
+Has your child been hurt while attending a daycare?
 Make sure to fill out an incident report, and be sure to check out our article on the importance of doing so.
+Additionally, be sure to report the incident to the state.
+You can find out how to get in contact with the state's childcare licensing department here.
 If you have any questions, whether as a parent, a family member or a concerned loved one, give us a call at 214-699-4409.
 We have free information for you on our website, our YouTube channel, and at our office that we can send to you by mail.
 We want you to know your rights as parents and as a family.
 We look forward to hearing from you and know that we're here for you, no matter what.